-The General Data Protection Regulation (GDPR) is designed to provide greater protection for personal data in Europe, how companies use their data and their right to privacy.
-It requires greater controls by companies who control and process personal data.
+The General Data Protection Regulation (GDPR) is designed to strengthen controls that individuals have over their personal data and their right to privacy.
+It requires greater controls by companies that collect and process personal data.

-PayPal has an established Global Privacy Program and Framework and a dedicated team of privacy professionals committed to ensuring that PayPal is ready for the various privacy regulations across the globe, including GDPR.
-Some of the key enhancements being driven by our Global Privacy Program to prepare for GDPR include:
+PayPal has an established Global Privacy Program and Framework and a dedicated team of privacy professionals committed to ensuring that PayPal is ready for the various privacy regulations across the globe, including the GDPR.
+Some of the key enhancements of our Global Privacy Program include:

 The GDPR provides for two different relationships for businesses handling personal data.
 The Data Controller, alone or jointly with others, determines the purposes and means of the processing of personal data, while the Data Processor is processing data on behalf of the Data Controller.

-Both Data Controller and Data Processors have an obligation to protect personal data according to GDPR.
-For Data Processors those obligations should be clearly determined by the various parties with data protection terms in their agreements to make sure that customers’ personal data is lawfully processed.
+Both the Data Controller and Data Processor have an obligation to protect personal data according to the GDPR.
+For Data Processors, those obligations should be clearly determined by the various parties with data protection terms in their agreements to make sure that customers’ personal data is lawfully processed.